rt5-tp/.github/profile/README.md

 ## Go with the Flow

-The overall flow of data through these submodules can be representatd by this diagram:
+The overall flow of data through these submodules can be represented by this diagram:

 <div align="center">
     <img width="100%" src="https://github.com/rt5-tp/.github/blob/main/Full%20Data%20Flow%20Diagram.svg">